cvmfs/doc-cvmfs/cpt-ducc.rst

 flat root file systems.

 **output_format**: how to name the thin images.
-It accepts a few variables that reference to the input image.
+It accepts a few variables that refer to the input image.

 * $(scheme), the image url protocol, most likely `http` or `https`